 As a building owner or manager it is your responsibility to facilitate a safe work environment.
-Fall protection for people working on your roof or at higher parts of the building is an important part of that concern.
-You can decide to hire third parties to take the appropriate measures or choose to provide permanent safety anchorage yourself.
+Fall protection for people working on your roof or at other heights is an important part of that concern.
+You can decide to hire third parties to take the appropriate measures or choose to provide permanent fall protection measures yourself.
 In either case, it is wise to ensure that the local rules and regulations are being followed, and the best way to ensure this is to implement a solid roof access policy.

 Building Owner Liability

-In any situation where the roof of a building has no edge protection a building owner needs to secure the safety of the people who have to access the roof.
-Providing proper instruction as well as having an adequate rescue plan in place are required and the building owners liability.
+In any situation where the roof of a building has no edge protection a building owner needs to ensure the safety of the people who have to access the roof.
+Providing proper instruction as well as having an adequate rescue plan in place are required and help limit the building owner’s liability.

 Another way to fulfill your duty as a building owner, is to ensure that every company you are hiring is aware of the fall hazards that the job entails and to make sure they understand their duties with regards to these hazards.
 In this case, you should actively see to it that the workers are indeed provided with everything they need to protect themselves against falls.